-- sewage surfacing over the drainfield (especially after storms),
+- sewage surfacing over the drainfield (especially after storms);

-- sewage back-ups in the house,
+- sewage back-ups in the house;

-- lush, green growth over the drainfield,
+- lush, green growth over the drainfield;

-- slow draining toilets or drains,

 - sewage odors.

 Septic system fails to operate properly.

 Septic system will function adequately during all seasons, under climatic conditions normal or reasonably anticipated, based on local records, for the location of the home.
 Septic systems shall be designed and installed to comply with applicable laws.